 If there isn’t an easy answer, ambivalent people, more than black-and-white thinkers, are likely to procrastinate and avoid making a choice, for instance about whether to take a new job, says Dr. Harreveld.
 But if after careful consideration an individual still can’t decide, one’s gut reaction may be the way to go.
 Dr. van Harreveld says in these situations he flips a coin, and if his immediate reaction when the coin lands on heads is negative, then he knows what he should do.

 Culture may also play a role.
-In western cultures, simultaneously seeing both good and bad “violates our world view, our need to put things in boxes,” says Dr. Larsen.
-But in eastern philosophies, it may be less problematic because there is a recognition of dualism, that something can be one thing as well as another.
+In Western cultures, simultaneously seeing both good and bad “violates our worldview, our need to put things in boxes,” says Dr. Larsen.
+But in Eastern philosophies, it may be less problematic because there is a recognition of dualism, that something can be one thing as well as another.

 One of the most widely studied aspects of ambivalence is how it affects thinking.
 Because of their strongly positive or strongly negative views, black-and-white thinkers tend to be quicker at making decisions than highly ambivalent people.
-But if they get mired in one point of view and can’t see others, black-and-white thinking may prompt conflict with others or unhealthy thoughts or behaviors.
+But if they get mired in one point of view and can’t see others, black-and-white thinking may prompt conflict with others or unhealthy thoughts or behaviour.

 People with clinical depression, for instance, often get mired in a negative view of the world.
 They may interpret a neutral action like a friend not waving to them as meaning that their friend is mad at them, and have trouble thinking about alternative explanations.